 “IETF” means the Internet Engineering Task Force as constituted in accordance with their Best Current Practice (BCP) documents 9, 10, and 101 (BCP 9, BCP 10, BCP 101) and any duly approved successor documents thereto.

-“Beneficiary” means the IETF or any successor in that role to the IETF appointed in conformance with Section 5.1 below.

 “IESG” means the Internet Engineering Steering Group as constituted in accordance with IESG internal document RFC 2026 and any duly approved successor documents thereto.

-“Assets” means the IPR and other assets conveyed to the IETF by the Former IETF Trust and, subject to the provisions of Article V, any additional property and rights that may be contributed or assigned to the IETF Trust or otherwise become a part of the IETF Trust including without limitation any property, rights or derivative works created using any of the foregoing or other Assets which are assigned to the IETF Trust in accordance with these Bylaws.
+“Assets” means the IPR and other assets conveyed to the IETF IPMC by the Former IETF Trust and, subject to the provisions of Article IV, any additional property and rights that may be contributed or assigned to the IETF IPMC or otherwise become a part of the IETF IPMC, including without limitation any property, rights or derivative works created using any of the foregoing or other Assets which are assigned to the IETF IPMC in accordance with these Bylaws.

+“CCG” shall have the meaning set forth in the Community Agreement.

+“Community Agreement” means the IANA IPR Community Agreement dated September 30, 2016, by and among the IETF IPMC (as successor to the Former IETF Trust), ICANN (on behalf of the Names Community), the Numbers Community, and the Protocol Parameter Community (each as defined in the Community Agreement).

 “IETF NomCom” means the IETF Nominating Committee as constituted in accordance with BCP 10 and any duly approved successor documents thereto.

-“Former IETF Trust” means the IETF Trust of that name initially established as a Virginia IETF Trust on December 15, 2005, by and among the IETF Trust for National Research Initiatives, the Internet Society, the Internet Engineering Task Force, and the initial trustees under such trust.
+“Former IETF Trust” means the trust of that name initially established as a Virginia trust on December 15, 2005, by and among the Corporation for National Research Initiatives, the Internet Society, the Internet Engineering Task Force, and the initial trustees under such trust.

 “IPR” means the property and rights as described and/or listed on Schedule A attached hereto, including intellectual property, domain names and other property listed thereon.

 “ISOC” means the Internet Society, a District of Columbia non-profit corporation.

 “Nominating Organizations” means the IETF NomCom, IESG, and ISOC.

-IETF Administrative LLC means the administrative arm of the IETF.
+“IANA IPR” means the intellectual property assigned pursuant to the IANA IPR Assignment Agreement dated September 30, 2016, between the Former IETF Trust and ICANN.

+“ICANN” means the Internet Corporation for Assigned Names and Numbers.

+“IETF Administration LLC” means the single-member LLC that provides the corporate legal home for the IETF, the IAB and the IRTF.

+“IAB” means the Internet Architecture Board.

+“IRTF” means the Internet Research Task Force.

-“RFC” means a document so designated and produced by the IETF, the Internet Architecture Board (IAB), the Internet Research Task Force (IRTF), or independent submitters under the aegis of any of the foregoing.
+“RFC” means a document so designated and produced by the IETF, the IAB and the IATF, or independent submitters under the aegis of any of the foregoing.

 “Person” means an individual, corporation, partnership, limited liability company, association, Foundation or other entity or organization or governmental authority.

+“Operating Communities” shall have the meaning set forth in the Community Agreement.

 “Purpose” means the purpose set forth in Section 1.4 above.

-“Settlor” means either of CNRI or ISOC, and “Settlors” means both CNRI and ISOC.

 ARTICLE II.

 MEMBERS